KhronosGroup/Vulkan-Loader/BUILD.md

 - Please use `update_deps.py --help` to list additional options and read the internal documentation in `update_deps.py` for further information.

+### Generated source code

+This repository contains generated source code in the `loader/generated` directory which is not intended to be modified directly.
+Instead, changes should be made to the corresponding generator in the `scripts` directory.
+The source files can then be regenerated using `scripts/generate_source.py`:

+    python3 scripts/generate_source.py PATH_TO_VULKAN_HEADERS_REGISTRY_DIR

+A helper CMake target `VulkanLoader_generated_source` is also provided to simplify the invocation of `scripts/generate_source.py` from the build directory:

+    cmake --build . --target VulkanLoader_generated_source

 ### Build Options

 When generating native platform build files through CMake, several options can